198808xc/OrganSegC2F/README.md

 Please follow these steps to reproduce our results on the NIH pancreas segmentation dataset.

-NOTE: Here we only provide basic steps to run our codes on the NIH dataset.
+**NOTE**: Here we only provide basic steps to run our codes on the NIH dataset.
     For more detailed analysis and empirical guidelines for parameter setting (this is very important especially when you are using our codes on other datasets), please refer to our technical report (check our webpage for updates).